FCE Speaking

 FCE Speaking - structure, examples, how to score higher

 Below you will see an overview of the exam structure, sample questions and answers, tips on how to get a better score, and how your answer is assessed.
-You can use the contents list below to navigate between parts or just read the whole thing (highly recommended if you are new to the exam).
+You can use the menu below to navigate between parts or just read the whole thing (highly recommended if you are new to the exam).

 1. Part 1: Interlocutor and candidate conversation (2 minutes)